Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-delete-spark-app.markdown

 *Description:*

-Deletes the spark application resource by name.
+This option deletes the spark application resource by name.

 *Example Request:*